 Vitamin B6 is a very important vitamin and even if you think you are getting more than enough through diet and supplementing, your body might not be absorbing enough of it to satisfy the required need.

 B6 deficiency can contribute to impaired thinking and memory, ADHD, depression, lack of energy, confusion, neuropathy, anxiety, irritability, seizures, weakness in muscles.
-If you experience one or more of these symptoms, try supplementing.
+If you experience one or more of these symptoms, it might be worth trying supplements.

 Adults should start with doses in the range of 30-50 milligrams, 1-3 times per day.
 Dose size can be increased if necessary.
 Maximum recommended daily intake is 300 mg for this purpose.
-Reduce dose size if you feel numbness or tingling in hand or feet.
+Reduce dose size if you feel numbness or tingling in your hands or feet.